 The truth is, for over 200,000 years homo sapiens have existed on this planet and even before then, man has been trying to figure out how best to kill his fellow man.
-Ever since Cain killed Abel with rock, technology may change, but MAN ON MAN VIOLENCE has remained the same.
+Ever since Cain killed Abel, technology may change, but MAN ON MAN VIOLENCE has remained the same.

 All the research has all been done by many men and women from many countries and governments and at the end of the day there’s only what works and what doesn’t work.

 It doesn’t matter where your self defense “comes from” – whether it’s endorsed by the MUSSAD or SEAL TEAM SIX – once you cut through the marketing and the hype, there are really only three things you care about: